 A tour of three craft breweries in Winnipeg, Manitoba

 Although the craft beer scene in Winnipeg, Manitoba is only a couple of years old, there are now several microbreweries or brewpubs in the city.
-In the post WinniPEG Craft Beer at PEG Beer, I wrote about the brewpub Peg Beer Co.
-On the Ale Trail tour offered by Winnipeg Trolley Company, I visited three others: Little Brown Jug, Torque Brewing, and One Great City Brewing Company.
+I visited three on the Ale Trail tour offered by Winnipeg Trolley Company: Little Brown Jug, Torque Brewing, and One Great City Brewing Company.

 Little Brown Jug